Ryah/Dooms-DeepLore-Sync/README.md

 Your DeepLore lorebook entries with `character_present` gates will now activate automatically!

+## Known Issues

+- The gates aren't updating automatically
+ - In the DeepLore settings, set the auto-refresh to something like 30 seconds.
+I'll look into figuring out how to auto-refresh DeepLore when I'm able to.

 ## Testing & Debugging

 Use the **Show Debug Info** button in settings to inspect: